Gionnio/XtoMKV_con/README.md

 If you're on macOS, XtoMKV.sh will install FFmpeg via Homebrew if it's not already installed.
 If Homebrew is missing, it will be installed as well.

-If you're on Windows, XtoMKV.sh will install FFmpeg via winget (I don't have a Windows machine at the moment so I cannot test it)
+If you're on Windows, XtoMKV.sh will install FFmpeg via winget (I don't have a Windows machine at the moment so I cannot test it) (Windows Subsystem for Linux -wsl- required) - TO BE TESTED

 ## Demo